 (d) subject to subsection (7), has, within two hours after ceasing to operate a conveyance, a blood alcohol concentration and a blood drug concentration that is equal to or exceeds the blood alcohol concentration and the blood drug concentration for the drug that are prescribed by regulation for instances where alcohol and that drug are combined.

-Elements of Impaired Driving
+Key Elements of Impaired Driving

-Potential Penalties for Impaired Driving
+Penalties for Impaired Driving

-- First Offence: Minimum fine of $1,000.
+- First Offence: Minimum fine of $1,000 and a driving prohibition.

-- Second Offence: Minimum 30 days imprisonment.
+- Second Offence: Minimum 30 days imprisonment and longer driving prohibition.

 - Subsequent Offences: Minimum 120 days imprisonment.

-Defences Available for Impaired Driving
+Defences Against Impaired Driving Charges

-Speak to a Criminal Lawyer Today
+Contact a Criminal Lawyer for Assistance